Dreamescaper/MobileBlazorBindingsDocs/maui-blazor-bindings/walkthroughs/shell-navigation-manager.md

 [!INCLUDE [experiment-warning](../includes/experiment-warning.md)]

 There are several different approaches to navigation in Maui Blazor Bindings.
-They are based on Xamarin.Forms navigation patterns such as Master/Detail, TabbedPage, Navigation Page, and Shell.
+They are based on MAUI navigation patterns such as Master/Detail, TabbedPage, Navigation Page, and Shell.

 Shell Navigation Manager is designed to feel familiar to Blazor developers.
 The routes are added using the `@page` directive with the same format, including parameters, and the navigation manager is accessed via dependency injection.

-Internally it is implemented using Xamarin.Forms Shell URI Navigation.
+Internally it is implemented using MAUI Shell URI Navigation.
 Shell has support for top tabs, bottom tabs, hamburger/flyout, stack, modal and URI-based navigation.
 These can all be mixed together or used in isolation, depending on what your app needs.

 ![Demonstration of Shell Navigation in the Xaminals demo shown on an iPhone.](./media/shell-navigation/shell.gif)